Priming Grants - Frequently Asked Questions

 8. If Australian Cooperative Research Centres are incorporated can they be an applicant SME?

 No. But if they have SME partners then these SME partners can apply.
-Researchers within CRCs are eligible to apply for a Priming Grant if their collaborative partner is an international SME within the stated Priority economies.
+Researchers within CRCs are eligible to apply for a Priming Grant if their collaborative partner is an international SME within the stated eligible economies.

 9. Can university or institutional research groups, departments or schools submit multiple EOI applications for Priming Grants?